snap-diff/snap_diff-capybara/CONTRIBUTING.md

 which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+Then go to https://github.com/snap-diff/snap_diff-capybara/releases and create a new release for the new tag.